-The objective of this CAP is to properly manage contaminated soils that have been impacted by urban fills through excavation, offsite disposal and capping.
-Two regulated soil areas of shallow impacted soils have been identified through prior investigations, including an area to the east of the building which is contaminated with polycyclic aromatic hydrocarbons (PAHs), and an area to the south of the building which is contaminated with PAHs and lead.
+The objective of this CAP is to remove contaminated soils within non-impervious greenspaces that have been impacted by urban fills through excavation and offsite disposal and to provide institutional controls for remaining contaminated soils located beneath existing impervious asphalted areas.
+Two regulated soil areas of shallow impacted soils within greenspaces have been identified through prior investigations, including an area to the east of the building which is contaminated with polycyclic aromatic hydrocarbons (PAHs), and an area to the south of the building which is contaminated with PAHs and lead.
 Regulated building materials (RBM) have also been identified at the site.
-A description of proposed corrective action activities associated with RBMs, including polychlorinated biphenyls (PCBs), lead, and Asbestos Containing Materials (ACM) along with a remediation planning cost estimate is provided as Addendum 1 of this CAP.
+A description of proposed corrective action activities associated with RBMs, including polychlorinated biphenyls (PCBs), lead, and asbestos containing materials (ACM) along with a remediation planning cost estimate is provided as Addendum 1 of this CAP.

-Removal and replacement of the contaminated soil with delivered clean fill (i.e., caps) will remove the direct contact exposure risk to regulated areas within greenspaces while the existing pavement will remove the direct contact exposure risk within regulated areas outside the greenspaces.
+Removal and replacement of the contaminated soil within greenspaces with delivered clean fill will remove the direct contact exposure risk to regulated areas while the existing pavement will remove the direct contact exposure risk within regulated areas outside the greenspaces.
 Also, abatement of the RBMs will remove exposure risks.
-Annual inspections will be performed by the facility under operational conditions to verify the integrity of the caps.
+Annual inspections will be performed by the facility under operational conditions to verify the integrity of asphalt surfaces within contaminated soil areas.
 Following successful completion of the corrective actions, a Corrective Action Construction Completion Report (CACCR) will be prepared and submitted with the expectation that the Site will receive a Certificate of Completion (COC) in accordance with BRELLA requirements upon final determination by VTDEC.